sfc-aqua/quisp/doc/RGS RuleSets.md

 <img src="img/rgs3.png" width="400" />
 </center>

+__Indirect Z measurement:__

+Local Pauli measurements can be performed in a fault-tolerant manner on logical qubits encoded using a tree graph state as shown in Figure 1.

-Flowchart summarizing the role of the algorithms detailed below.
+__Flowchart:__ summarizing the role of the algorithms detailed below.

 <center>
 <img src="img/rgs_flowchart.png" width="300" />